kadirpekel/algorig/README.md

 ```

-Also you may find out further details about the command itsel by seeing the help of the command itself.
+Also you may check the further details about our new command by seeing the helper instructions of the command itself.

 ```bash
 $ rig hello_world --help